 - 1. Attendance at clinical (or observational) experiences is expected. - 2.
 Punctuality at clinical experiences is expected. - 3.
 Clinical absence, late arrivals or early departures will result in point deductions from the clinical course. - 4.
 The student is responsible for notifying their assigned clinical instructor at least one hour prior to the start of the scheduled clinical if the student will be absent. - 5.
-Absences that interfere with achievement of the clinical competencies may result in course failure. - 6.
-Absences more than three (3) consecutive days for an illness, will require a release from a health care provider prior to the student returning to the clinical setting.
-(Point deductions still apply and competency requirements must be met.)
+Absences that interfere with achievement of the clinical competencies may result in course failure.
+This is not relevant for two credit clinicals, see below: